32 Facts About Turkeys to Gobble Right Up

 Even when she was at peak popularity, the famous chef refused to remove her phone number from public listings.
 According to friends, complete strangers would call Child on Thanksgiving to ask for advice on cooking the perfect turkey.
-Julia always answered the phone, and typically told callers whatever they needed to hear to get them to relax and enjoy the holiday.
+Child always answered the phone, and typically told callers whatever they needed to hear to get them to relax and enjoy the holiday.
 She even told some amateur cooks that turkey was best served cold anyway.

 23. Big Bird is a turkey.

 Well, according to Sesame Street, he’s actually a canary—but his plumage makes him a turkey.
 The good people at American Plume & Fancy Feather provide Sesame Street with several thousand turkey feathers per costume to make sure Big Bird looks soft and fluffy.

 24. The bird is named after the country.

 But the whole thing was a mistake.
 Centuries ago, the English began to import a rather tasty bird, now known as a helmeted guinea fowl, from Madagascar.
 But they didn’t know it was from Africa.
 Because it was imported to Europe from merchants in Turkey, the English believed the birds were also Turkish.

 Later, when the Spanish arrived in the New World, they discovered Meleagris gallopavo—the wild turkey.
 It was delicious, so they started importing it back to Europe.
 Europeans thought it tasted like the “turkey” guinea fowl they had been enjoying, so they called it the same thing.

 25. What, exactly, is dark meat?